oscarnyl/flaskpost/README.md

 A simple blog created with Flask.
 Utilizes sqlite3 for storage.

 ## Prerequisites
-* Flask (can be installed through pip: "pip install Flask"
-* Flask-Login (can be installed through pip: "pip install Flask-Login")
-* Flask-SQLAlchemy (can be installed through pip: "pip install Flask-SQLAlchemy)
+* Flask - the web framework
+* Flask-Login - provides user session management
+* Flask-SQLAlchemy - ORM
+* passlib - provides hashing for passwords

-* passlib (can be installed through pip: "pip install passlib")
+All of the above can be installed through pip:

+    pip install <module>

 ## Usage
 1. Clone the repo